-If the requested data is available, the main entry will be marked as allocated.
-An allocated element can only be used if the correct name is given.
-This means that to read the value of the element with get_config/1,2, you need to provide the Name instead of the Key.
+If the requested data is available, the main entry will be associated with Name so that the value of the element can be read with get_config/1,2 provided Name instead of the Key.

 Example: Require one node with a telnet connection and an ftp connection.
 Name the node a: